How much is a fishing license in Kentucky?

 PRICES DISCLOSURE: We do our best to stay current, but prices can change without notice to us.
 The prices below may or may not be the exact current prices for the license(s) listed.

-How much does a Kentucky fishing license cost online?
+How much does a fishing license cost in Kentucky?

 Kentucky Resident Annual Fishing License:

 Kentucky Resident 3-Year Fishing License: Available online only

 Kentucky Resident Sportsman’s License: Includes combination hunting/fishing, statewide deer permit, spring and fall turkey permits, state migratory game bird-waterfowl permit and trout permit.

 Kentucky Resident Youth (ages 12 – 15) Sportsman’s License: Includes youth hunting license, youth deer permit and 2 youth turkey permits.

 How much is a non resident fishing license in Kentucky?